Taste of Cherry: Reception

 Stephen Holden of The New York Times called the film "simultaneously epic and precisely minuscule", writing that "it isn't until Badii meets the taxidermist that the film finds a lyrical voice to match its powerful visual imagery.
 His gorgeous, rough-hewn soliloquy about regaining his zest for life after trying to hang himself from a mulberry tree is a simple, eloquent parable of the senses opening to the refreshment of life's simple pleasures."
-According to Stanley Kauffman of The New Republic, "As the film's design becomes clear to us, a quiet spaciousness begins to inhabit it."
+According to Stanley Kauffmann of The New Republic, "As the film's design becomes clear to us, a quiet spaciousness begins to inhabit it."

 Of the minority of negative reviews, Roger Ebert's in The Chicago Sun-Times was the most scathing, giving the film 1 out of 4 stars.
 Ebert dismissed the film as "excruciatingly boring" and added, "I understand intellectually what Kiarostami is doing.
 I am not impatiently asking for action or incident.
 What I do feel, however, is that Kiarostami's style here is an affectation; the subject matter does not make it necessary, and is not benefited by it.
 If we're to feel sympathy for Badhi, wouldn't it help to know more about him?
 To know, in fact, anything at all about him?
 What purpose does it serve to suggest at first he may be a homosexual?
 (Not what purpose for the audience--what purpose for Badhi himself?
 Surely he must be aware his intentions are being misinterpreted.)
 And why must we see Kiarostami's camera crew--a tiresome distancing strategy to remind us we are seeing a movie?
 If there is one thing Taste of Cherry does not need, it is such a reminder: The film is such a lifeless drone that we experience it only as a movie."

 Ebert later went on to add the film to a list of his most hated movies of all time.